grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 binoculars) is quite new.

 Remarkably, I think I've got a Dipper from the bridge, but it flits before I can get either AB2 or Sophie onto it.
-It doesn't go far though - we refind it from the first field of our trail down the river.
+It doesn't go far though - we re-find it from the first field of our trail down the river.
 This is a more popular find than I expected; if only we'd been here in Spring, we could probably have found Sophie a few more life-ticks.